 Advanced techniques in designing and executing flower arrangements for weddings.
 Emphasis is placed on bouquets, hair pieces and church decor.
 All phases of covering and planning weddings will be covered.
-One hour lecture, two and one-half hours non-lecture a week.
+One and one-half hours lecture, two hours non-lecture a week.
 Letter grade only.

-FLORAL DESIGN 020 - 2 Units

-Advanced Floral Design - Tributes and International Traditions
+FLORAL DESIGN 020 - 2 Units Advanced Floral Design - Tributes and International Traditions

 Advanced techniques in designing and executing floral tributes.
 Emphasis is on retailing practices in the handling of floral tributes.
-One hour lecture, two and one-half hours non-lecture a week.
+One and one-half hours lecture, two hours non-lecture a week.
 Letter grade only.